neodragon-tuff/CivicWatch/CONTRIBUTING.md

 # Contributing to CivicWatch

 Thank you for wanting to contribute.
-CivicPulse is a civic project — it works better the more people are involved.
+CivicWatch is a civic project — it works better the more people are involved.

 ## Ways to Contribute